jekyll/minima/_posts/2022-02-02-inner-compass.md

 - **Do not hold onto negative criticism.** Critics will always be loud and clear.
 It doesn’t matter how you choose to live your life — whether you build a business or work a corporate job; have children or choose not to have children; travel the world or live in the same town all of your life; go to the gym 5 times a week or sit on the couch every night — whatever you do, someone will judge you for it.
 There will always be haters and difficult people.
 For one reason or another, someone will find a reason to project their insecurities, their negativity, and their fears onto you and your life, and you’ll have to deal with it.
 Criticism and negativity from difficult people are like a wall.
 We are more likely to remember to this negative criticism than praise.
 And if you focus on it, it you’ll run right into it.
 You’ll get blocked by negative emotions, anger, and self-doubt.
 Your mind will go where your attention is focused.
 If you're dealing with criticism, then don't let the wall keep you from seeing the road.
 Focus on the path ahead.

 - **Do not hold grudges.** If you do, it is only going to make your life bitter.
 Life becomes much easier when you learn to accept an apology you never get.
 When someone is nasty, rude, hateful, or mean with you, pretend they have a disease.
 That makes it easier to have empathy towards them which can soften the conflict.
 Sometimes good people act badly.
 You continue to do what is right.
 Release the grudge as if it was a poison.
 Let it go.

+- **5 years people rule.** Only spend time with people who you would want to spend time with even 5 years from now.
+Life is too short.

 #### **Success & Failure**